 I had to make the sponge cake portion of this recipe twice.
 The first time I followed the instructions to the letter, and the cake broke apart as I rolled it.
 I’d like to think I know a thing or two about roulades, so I made a few adjustments, and boy, what a difference.
 Faulkner’s recipe also includes chopsticks fashioned out of biscotti dough.
 Very cute, but I chose not to make them.
 I think the cake with warmed mocha sauce is well balanced without the addition of biscotti.

-The printable recipe below is my adaptation.
+The recipe below is my adaptation. (click here for printable version).

 Garnishing for the completed rolls was not specified, so I made my own.
 I thought about using Swedish fish candies as a topping, but I think a supremed orange slice makes a better presentation (reminds me of a shrimp).
 The red “roe” on top of the other slice is made from a red meltable candy wafer.
 Chop one red wafer into little bitty pieces and roll between your thumb and forefinger.
 The warmth from your fingers makes the candy soft.
 Place the candy roe in the fridge for a couple of minutes to let it harden.